Nastel/gocypher-cybench-java/README.md

 #### Adding custom benchmarks for execution

-Update CyBench runner configuration located in `<CyBench runner folder>/conf/gocypher-benchmark-client-configuration.properties`:
+Update CyBench launcher configuration located in `<CyBench launcher home folder>/conf/gocypher-benchmark-client-configuration.properties`:

 * __required__: add or update property `customBenchmarks`, set path to jar file which contains your custom benchmark, this path will be added to the `CLASSPATH` of the JVM.
 Values must be semicolon separated!